Narcissistic Relationship Idealization: Why It Happens and How to Break Free

 The Importance of Recognizing Idealization

 Recognizing the signs of narcissistic relationship idealization is the first step towards breaking free.
-By understanding the tactics used by the narcissist and the cycle of idealization, devaluation, and discard, you can start to see the pattern of abuse.
-This awareness can empower you to make the decision to leave the relationship and seek help.
+When you learn how narcissists use idealization, devaluation, and discard, you can recognize the pattern of abuse.
+This awareness can empower you to leave the relationship and seek help.

 How to End the Cycle of Idealization, Devaluation, and Discard